snakers4/silero-vad/README.md

 # Silero VAD

+`Single Image Why our VAD is better than WebRTC`

 Silero VAD: pre-trained enterprise-grade Voice Activity and Number Detector.
 Enterprise-grade Speech Products made refreshingly simple (all see our [STT](https://github.com/snakers4/silero-models)).